 Together, they anticipated challenges, sought feedback from the field, and modified the software in response.

 In Africa, where almost two-thirds of people still use feature phones, the MOSIP engineers had to figure out how to enable authentication despite the limited functionality of the devices.
 They also sped up pilot testing, which initially took so long that governments would sometimes change before they finished.
 The team retooled the model to shrink the pilot period from 18 months to three months.
-To make the pilot implementation more affordable for countries, MOSIP supplied biometric devices and other elements of the pilot so countries only had to spend a few thousand dollars.
+To make the pilot implementation more affordable for countries, MOSIP supplied biometric identifier devices and other elements of the pilot so countries only had to spend a few thousand dollars to collect digital forms of identification.
 Within four months of a successful trial in Togo, four other countries signed up to run pilots.

 The operators switched to an iris scanner, which worked.
 “The gentleman was very happy,” said Krishnan Rajagopalan, MOSIP’s head of country implementation, who was visiting the registration site that day.

-MOSIP illustrates how technology that can be harnessed for good on a massive scale.
+MOSIP illustrates how digital technologies can be harnessed for good on a massive scale.
 The MOSIP team hopes that the system will register 1 billion people over the next decade, while they work on ways to integrate it with other systems to make life easier for people.

 Every year on February 14, which the team has dubbed “MOSIP Open Source Day,” they celebrate their latest accomplishments and, above all, the millions more people who are benefiting from the system.